niode/hermes/useCases.md

 Actor: Player
 --

-Goals: Allow the player to find itmes in the world.
+Goals: Allow the player to find items in the world.
 --

 Preconditions: Player is playing the game and is in an area where items can be found.